dev9com/collectd_exporter/README.md

 This exporter is specially built for reporting AWS EC2 instance metrics.

-The exporter will periodically calls EC2 Introspection API as well as EC2 Describe Tags API to pull the latest EC2 metadata and tag information.
+The exporter will periodically call the EC2 Introspection API as well as EC2 Describe Tags API to pull the latest EC2 metadata and tag information.

-These metadata and tag information will then first be santized according to the Prometheus metric names and labels [naming convention](https://prometheus.io/docs/concepts/data_model/) and made part of ingested data as values for labels.
+These metadata and tag information will then first be sanitized according to the Prometheus metric names and labels [naming convention](https://prometheus.io/docs/concepts/data_model/) and made part of ingested data as values for labels.

 More specifically, the following labels will be added to each metric data (in addition to existing labels inserted by original  [Collectd Exporter](https://github.com/prometheus/collectd_exporter)).